Macadamia

 Famous nut vulnerable in Queensland

-Macadamia ternifolia is listed as a ‘vulnerable’ species with very few found growing in the wild.
-Monitoring invasive species and preventing further clearing of lowland rainforest is vital for future survival.
+Macadamia ternifolia is listed as ‘vulnerable’ as very few remain in the wild.
+Monitoring invasive species and preventing further clearing of lowland rainforest is vital for its survival.

 Want to learn more?